Qiskit/qiskit.org/README.md

 **[Nuxt.js](https://nuxtjs.org/)** is the biggest framework on top of **[Vue.js](https://vuejs.org/)** to generate *universal* SPAs.
 Universal or "isomorphic" apps can be pre-rendering or SSR.
 Since so far we don't need server functions, our website is just pre-rendering.

-We create and run unit tests using [Jest](https://jestjs.io/), ensure avoiding syntax errors using [ESLint](https://eslint.org/) and automate all these previous tools and deployment using [Travis](https://travis-ci.org/).
+We create and run unit tests using [Jest](https://jestjs.io/), ensure avoiding syntax errors using [ESLint](https://eslint.org/) and automate all these previous tools and deployment using [GitHub Actions](https://github.com/features/actions).

 With this technology we want to **achieve**:
 - Separation between content edition and development concerns.